20asl/F1-Constructor-Analysis/README.md

 GROUP BY c.Nationality
 ORDER BY TotalConstructors DESC;
 ```

+### Insights:
+British constructors are the most represented, followed by Italian and American constructors.
+A comparison with historical data highlights the evolution of constructor distribution over time.

 ### 2. Modern Constructor Distribution (Post-2000)
 Purpose: This query calculates the percentage of constructors by nationality and orders them by total count, focusing on the modern era (post-2000).
 The results allow for a comparison with historical trends to observe changes in constructor distribution.